Connect with us

 The U.S. Department of Justice, which originally sued the state over its lack of community-based services for people with mental illness in 2016, sided with the watchdog group on the issue.

-Attorneys for the federal filed an amicus brief, in which a non-party in the case with expertise on the issue weighs in with a legal filing.
+Attorneys for the federal government filed an amicus brief, in which a non-party in the case with expertise on the issue weighs in with a legal filing.

-The Department of Justice argues in the brief that the federal laws that give state protection and advocacy (P&A) like Disability Rights of Mississippi their power grant them broad authority to investigate abuse or neglect.
+The Department of Justice argues in the brief that the federal laws that give state protection and advocacy (P&A) systems like Disability Rights of Mississippi their power grant them broad authority to investigate abuse or neglect.

 “Access to this limited set of records is entirely consistent with DRMS’ broad investigative authority and statutory mandate to ensure that individuals with mental illness or disabilities are not abused or neglected,” the brief reads.